SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User-Defined_APIs/Troubleshooting/UD_APIs_Troubleshooting.md

 - **Could not find AspNetCore installed on this system**

-  DataMiner should install ASP.NET Core 6 automatically, but in case this failed or in case it has been removed, the installer can generate this error.
-Since .NET 8, DataMiner no longer installs .NET automatically.
+  The required ASP.NET Core version must be installed, depending on the [DxM version](xref:UD_APIs_UserDefinableApiEndpoint#versions).
+DataMiner should install ASP.NET Core 6 automatically, but in case this failed or in case it has been removed, the installer will generate this error. .NET 8 must be installed manually.

   To fix this: